sladiri/sam-cerebral/README.md

 ## SAM pattern and Cerebral
 - A Cerebral module may be implemented as a SAM container.
 Each Cerebral signal is a SAM-step action, and this ensures that the state is updated in a precisely defined step (as in TLA+).
-- Only the `accept` function inside the model has write access to the model.
+- Only the _accept_ function inside the model has write access to the model.
-- The state-representation (view-model) is the Cerebral state tree, and `accept` may hide internal state (the "real model").
+- The _state-representation_ (view-model) is the Cerebral state tree, and _accept_ may hide internal state (the "real model"). **The _state-representation_ should technically be tha place to set the view-model, but this requires more code and this example shows a "simpler" implementation.**
 - Helper functions allow communication between SAM-step-containers.

 ## SAM and the Entity Control Boundary pattern